 I tend to feel that people think we don't want to go anywhere.
 You get the feeling that the minute you tell somebody that you're receiving public assistance, it's a thumbs down.
-The powers at be have no respect for people who live in the projects.
-I live in the projects.
-I want better things for myself.
+There is no respect for people who live in the projects.
+I live in the projects but I want better things for myself.
 With the assistance you get, for every penny you make, they're taking a dollar.
-At least it feels like it.
+At least thats how it feels.

 Do you feel that government housing gives underprivileged people a leg up?

 At one point in time, public assistance really helped you move on.
 Today, public assistance is about keeping you right where you're at.
 It's indentured servitude, but you never get the chance to work out of it.
 My rent went up, but I'm on a fixed income.
 Minimum wage.
 When they asked me to send in my housing recertification, my daughter was getting unemployment, so I had to send in her papers too, and my rent doubled.

 Former NYCHA Resident: Samuel J. Tilden Houses (Brooklyn)

 A native of Augusta, Georgia, Sharon Jones arrived in New York City at the age of three.
 She has since gone on to great success as a singer with her soul revival group, Sharon Jones & The Dap-Kings.
 In 2010, the group’s fourth critically acclaimed album I Learned The Hard Way debuted at #15 on the Billboard chart.
 The group has been featured on television shows such as Jimmy Kimmel Live, and